 “If you look at a typical pharmacy, for example, they have all these medicines with a sell-by date and are hoping someone will come in and need a prescription for it before they have to throw it out,” Kaufman said.
 “They pay to store it, pay to save it, and maybe even have to keep it in a central warehouse.
 But imagine your local CVS can print everything under license, get the chemicals from the pharmaceutical company, and maybe even [the] machine.
 The company doesn’t have to make things that might never get taken, never has to ship them, and never has to store them.
 Everything can be manufactured as needed.”

 The future of the industry

 Boisvert mentioned the need for skilled manufacturing workers.
 She isn’t alone in her concern, as the National Association of Manufacturers (NAM) continues to harp on the difficulties manufacturing companies face when seeking qualified employees.
-In fact, a recent NAM study shared that nearly 50 percent of small to medium-sized manufacturers surveyed consider finding quality employees a serious problem.
+In a recent NAM study, 46.3% of small and midsize manufacturers surveyed consider finding quality employees a serious problem.

-“We use everything,” Boisvert said of her manufacturing process for Potomac Photonics, another company she's involved with and helped found.
+“We use everything,” Boisvert said of her manufacturing process for Potomac Photonics, another company she helped found.
 “We use 3D printing, laser cutting … I think it’s integrating 3D printing into the production flow and into the supply chain.
-No matter what tool you have, it’s about choosing the right tool for the job."
+No matter what tool you have, it’s about choosing the right tool for the job.”
+[Related: 3D Printing Jobs]

-It's important to note that 3D printing continuously evolves.
+3D printing continuously evolves.
 Years ago, rumors spread about the possibility of 3D printers being in every home by now.
-While that notion proved ambitious, there are practical implications of 3D printing that can benefit your small business.
+While that notion proved too ambitious, there are practical implications of 3D printing that can benefit your small business.

-Additional reporting by Adam Uzialko.
-Some source interviews were conducted for a previous version of this article.
+Max Freedman and Adam Uzialko contributed to the writing and reporting in this article.
+Source interviews were conducted for a previous version of this article.